 Regardless of how you choose to deploy your model, using APIs for communication between your model and other systems makes things simpler for your development teams and will reduce your time to market with these types of solutions.

-Once you’ve released a model, congratulations — you get to restart this process!
+Once you’ve released a model, congratulations!
+You get to restart this process!
 Make sure you treat these models as building blocks.
 A model you use in one place within your business may have uses elsewhere.
-Composing these models with non-AI systems can also augment your data in ways you may not have considered initially to provide additional value.
-Best of luck on your AI journey.
+Composing these models to non-AI systems can also augment your data in ways you may not have considered initially to provide additional value.
+Best of luck on your artificial intelligence journey.